-With new music by acclaimed composers Hannah Conway and 11 year old Alma Deutscher, GIANT is being developed with Mahogany Opera Group, with climbing logistics from The Great Big Tree Climbing Company.
+With new music by Hannah Conway and 11 year old Alma Deutscher, GIANT is being developed with Mahogany Opera Group, with climbing logistics from The Great Big Tree Climbing Company.

 20-minute work-in-progress performances took place during a research and development process in October 2016 at Alexandra Palace Park, directed by Peter Cant, with sound design by Finn McNicholas.

-The next stage is to develop GIANT into a free hour-long opera performance during 2017-2018, sung by a large cast of 8-12 year old children, alongside professional singers, from the low and high branches of mature plane and oak trees.
+The next stage is to develop GIANT into an hour-long opera performance, sung by a large cast of 8-12 year old children, alongside professional singers, from the low and high branches of mature plane and oak trees.

-This is their chance to develop a relationship with and learn about arboriculture, through music.
+This is their chance to explore arboriculture, through music.

-You can help us realise the full performance project for 2018, involving many more children across England, by visiting our supporters page or getting in touch email@example.com
+You can help us realise the full performance project, involving many more children across England, by visiting our supporters page or getting in touch firstname.lastname@example.org

 Arts and Gardens is supported by PRS for Music Foundation.